dbcli/pgcli/docs/pages/asking_for_input.rst

     text = prompt('Enter HTML: ', completer=html_completer)
     print('You said: %s' % text)

-``WordCompleter`` is a simple completer that completes the last word before the cursor with any of the given words.
+:class:`~prompt_toolkit.completion.WordCompleter`` is a simple completer that completes the last word before the cursor with any of the given words.

 .. image:: ../images/html-completion.png